puppipay/walletionic4/README.md

-## Dash wallet with revertible address
+## Ionic 4 Dash wallet with revertible address

 # Steps to use